 By Theresa Adams ATC

 The RICE protocol is recommended for this type of soft tissue injury: Rest, ice, compression, and elevation.
 Taping the big toe to the smaller toes will restrict motion.
 In addition, over-the-counter anti-inflammatory medications, such as ibuprofen, can help provide symptom relief.
-These more severe injuries are most often treated with immobilization for several weeks.
+These more severe injuries are period of immobilization for several weeks is the treatment plan.
 The athlete may wear a walking boot or be put in a cast that keeps the big toe in a partially pointed down position.

 Physical therapy may be helpful and people should start as soon as symptoms allow.
 Specific exercises will help to stretch and strengthen the big toe.
 Early joint movement is essential for reducing or preventing joint stiffness.
 Depending upon the severity of your injury, seek a doctor’s care immediately or if your symptoms persist.
+Laser therapy has shown excellent results in the treatment of turf toe at JOI Rehab.
 Before your appointment, try to identify exactly what happened when the injury occurred.
 This information can help your doctor to diagnose your injury and plan your treatment.

 JOI Physicians continue to offer online new patient appointments.
 This is another option to make it more convenient to make new patient appointments with less phone hold times.
 Follow the link below to select your JOI MD and schedule online.

 You can still call 904-JOI-2000 to make new patient JOI Physician Appointments if that is your preference.

 To make appointments with JOI Rehab, please call 904-858-7045.